 Infertility is one of the most heartbreaking things that any couple could ever go through.
 It’s emotionally draining, and it can put a real strain on a relationship.
-In addition, the options for treating infertility are so numerous, that it can be confusing and overwhelming.
-The cost for conventional therapies can be prohibitive as well, increasing stress levels even more.
+In addition, the options for treating infertility are so numerous that they can be confusing and overwhelming.
+The cost of conventional therapies can be prohibitive as well, increasing stress levels even more.
 Let’s look at the facts behind the causes of infertility and discuss some natural solutions for infertility.

 What is Infertility?